 Bitget has one of the better affiliate programs and sign-up rewards that I have seen in terms of money-making potential.

 Users simply need to sign up, get their referral link and send it over to friends and family.
 The user will earn 10 USDT and 10 BGB after each signup deposits and trades.

-There are also additional rewards if the people sign up using your link and complete certain challenges like passing KYC and trading.
+There are also additional rewards if the people sign up using your link and complete certain challenges like hitting certain trading milestones.
 The referrer can earn up to $3000 per referral, which is not too shabby.

 Anyone who signs up is eligible to earn rewards of over 5k which is pretty sweet, without needing to refer others.

-To earn rewards, users simply need to sign up and complete the challenges like completing KYC, placing trades and depositing.
+To earn rewards, users simply need to sign up and complete the challenges like placing trades and depositing.